itsoulos/OPTIMUS/README.md

 The software has the following subdirectories

     - bin: After compilation of the package, it will contain the executable OptimusApp
+    - include: with the header files needed for compilation
+    - src: the subdirecotry containing the following functions
      - Bfgs: the source code of the Bfgs optimization method
      - De: the source code for the Differential Evolution optimization method
      - DoubleGenetic: the source code of double precision genetic algorithm
      - GCRS: the source code of the improved Controlled Random Search method
      - IntegerGenetic: the source code of the Integer genetic algorithm
      - iPso: the source code for the Improved Particle Swarm Optimization method
-    - lib: the directory holding the compiled optimization methods
-    - MANUAL: the Doxygen manual of the software
      - MinCenter: the source code of the MinCenter global optimization method
      - Minfinder: the source code of the MinFinder global optimization method
      - Multistart: the source code of the Multistart global optimization method
      - NeuralMinimizer: the source code of the NeuralMinimizer global optimization method
      - Optimus: the base class for the implemented optimizers
      - ParallelDe: the source code of the Parallel Differential Evolution method
+     - Tmlsl: the source code of the Topographical Multi Livel Single Linkage optimization method
      - Pso: the source code of the Particle Swarm Optimization method
+    - lib: the directory holding the compiled optimization methods
-    - Tmlsl: the source code of the Topographical Multi Livel Single Linkage optimization method
+    - MANUAL: the Doxygen manual of the software
     - doc: This directory contains the documentation of the package
     - PROBLEMS: A directory that contains some test functions.
     - compile.sh: The main compilation script.